 Objective Monitoring Arrangements Act in the best interests of the EAPF's members and employers.
 The PC, ISC and Pension Board include representatives from scheme members and employers in the EAPF with equal voting rights.
-Have robust governance arrangements in place, to facilitate informed decision making, supported by appropriate advice, policies and strategies.
+Have robust governance arrangements in place, to manage conflicts of interest and to facilitate informed decision making, supported by appropriate advice, policies and strategies.
 The Risk and Governance Adviser undertakes a regular review of the effectiveness of the EAPF's governance arrangements, the findings of which are reported to the PC and the Environment Agency Board.
-In line with the Regulations the Governance Compliance Statement will be filed with the MHCLG.
+In line with the Regulations the Governance Compliance Statement will be filed with the the Department for Levelling Up, Housing and Communities (DLUHC).
+A Conflicts of Interest Policy is in place together with ongoing reporting and monitoring of the register of conflicts in accordance with the Conflicts of Interest Policy.
 Understand and monitor risk.
-A Risk Management Strategy is in place and integral to day to day management of the EAPF.
-An annual risk and compliance internal audit is carried out and reported to the Pension Board and Environment Agency Audit and Risk Assurance Committee.
+A Risk Management Strategy is in place and integral to day-to-day management of the EAPF.
+A regular risk and compliance internal audit is carried out and reported to the Pension Board and Environment Agency Audit and Risk Assurance Committee.
 Ongoing consideration of key risks at PC and ISC meetings.
-Deliver our services through people who have the appropriate knowledge and expertise.
-Ensure that this knowledge and expertise is maintained within the continually changing LGPS and wider pensions landscape.
-Outsourced providers selected for their expertise, professional knowledge and capabilities to deliver quality and value for money services.
+Clearly articulate our objectives and how we intend to achieve those objectives through All strategies and policies include reference to how objectives will be monitored. business planning, and continually measure and monitor success.
+Ongoing monitoring against key objectives at PC meetings. • Ongoing monitoring of business plan targets at PC meetings.
+Quarterly and annual updates against the BPP business plan and objectives.
+Deliver our services through people who have the appropriate knowledge, skills and expertise, and ensure that this knowledge and expertise is maintained within the continually changing LGPS and wider pensions landscape.
+Outsourced providers selected for their expertise, professional knowledge, and capabilities to deliver quality and value for money services.
 Agreed measures, as part of robust contract management, are in place to ensure our objectives are achieved through third parties as appropriate.
-A Training Policy is in place together with appropriate measures to ensure its objectives are being achieved.
-Ensure those persons responsible for governing EAPF have sufficient expertise to be able to evaluate and challenge the advice they receive, ensure their decisions are robust and well based, and manage any potential conflicts of interest.
-A Training Policy and Conflicts of Interest Policy are both in place together with appropriate measures to ensure its objectives are being achieved.
+A Knowledge & Skills Policy is in place together with appropriate measures to ensure its objectives are being achieved.